ZodaciOS/Alia/README.md

 Alia supports several installation methods.

 - **.deb /** For jailbroken devices.
-This will inject into libalia.dylib com.roblox.robloxmobile
+This will inject `libalia.dylib` into com.roblox.robloxmobile
 - **.dylib /** For jailbroken & jailed devices.
 Jailbroken devices can use tweaks to manually inject into existing apps, or jailed devices can use signing apps to inject.
 Requires your own decrypted Roblox .ipa.
 - **.ipa /** For jailbroken & jailed devices.
 Sideload like any other third-party application.
-Contains libalia.dylib already injected.
+Contains `libalia.dylib` already injected.
 - **.tipa /** For devices with TrollStore.

 **Official Website: https://get-alia.com**